Using UNICODE in maintained AIMMS applications¶

 History on the use of character sets in AIMMS¶

-- AIMMS 2, developed in the early 90’s, used the ASCII character set as this was the dominant character set at the time.
+- AIMMS 2 used the ASCII character set, the dominant character set at the time.
 AIMMS 2 used the common implementation of using one byte per character.

-- AIMMS 3.0 and AIMMS 3.1, developed and released around the turn of the century, also used ASCII as the only character set and encoding supported.
+- AIMMS 3.0 and AIMMS 3.1 also used ASCII as the only character set and encoding supported.
 The AIMMS projects created with these AIMMS releases were agnostic to the code page at hand.

-- AIMMS 3.2 introduced the option to use two characters for encoding and supported a 16 bit encoding of UNICODE.
-Two different installers were available, one for ASCII versions of AIMMS, and one for the so-called UNICODE version of AIMMS.
-This position was retained until AIMMS 3.13.
+- AIMMS 3.2 introduced the option to use two characters for encoding and supported a 16-bit encoding of UNICODE.
+Two different installers were available, one for ASCII versions of AIMMS, and one for the UNICODE version of AIMMS.
+This remained until AIMMS 3.13.
 The ASCII versions of these AIMMS releases were all agnostic to the code page in use.

-- AIMMS 3.14, released in 2014, introduced the concept of encoding, supporting more than 50 different encodings;
+- AIMMS 3.14 introduced the concept of encoding, supporting more than 50 different encodings;

 different code pages were counted as different encodings.